halalboro/fpga-accelerators/README.md

 # FPGA-accelerators (in development)
-A compilation of all the tools and resources that one requires before one can run their own hardware accelerator on an FPGA. </br>
+A compilation of all the tools and resources that one requires before one can run their hardware accelerator on an FPGA. </br>
-Our focus is on  documenting the flow of developing a hardware accelerator, from training the neural network on a host to detecting objects in real-time from the webcam feed on a Xilinx KV260 FPGA.
+My focus is on  documenting the tool flow of developing a hardware accelerator, from training the neural network on a host CPU to detecting objects in real time from the video feed on an FPGA.
 This will serve as a good starting point for all the embedded systems/ML enthusiasts who can't figure out a thing from the Vitis-AI documentation (literally me). </br>

 Tools used - </br>
 - Vitis AI 3.0